 It all began in 1974 when Barbara Russell, chair of the Chestnut Hill Community Association health committee visited Northwest Meals on Wheels in Germantown and saw how home delivered meals benefitted those who received them.
 She began a campaign for a Chestnut Hill route for people who wanted to remain in their homes as they got older or recuperated from illness or surgery.
 She was assisted by Mary Anna Ross, CHCA board member and paid Director of NWMOW.

 In its ‘74-‘75 budget, the board of CHCA allocated $1,000 to get the program started in Chestnut Hill.
 With the help of John Golden, Vice President of General Services at Chestnut Hill Hospital, and Jack Francis, Head of Food Services, the program was given a home at Chestnut Hill Hospital.
-Two meals were delivered each day, Monday through Friday, for $14.
+Two meals were delivered each day, Monday through Friday, for $14 starting in 1975.

 In 2008, we became an independent 501 (c)(3), moving from under the umbrella of CHBA.
 We relocated our operations to Keystone House where we remained until September of 2014.